nuthanc/ml-stephen/README.md

         * If the ball is dropped at pos 300, then look for positions which are near, in the table it's 275 and 325
         * Diagram 15,16,17,18
         * Diagram link for lodash: https://www.draw.io/#Uhttps://raw.githubusercontent.com/StephenGrider/MLCasts/master/diagrams/02/diagrams.xml
-        * Diagram 00: loadash docs and playground link
+        * Diagram 00: lodash docs and playground link
         * Some lodash methods we frequently use are:
             * sortBy
             * _.sortyBy(numbers, function(row){return row[1]})